iennae/ed-training/labs/assign_1_background.md

 We have pre-established a privileged account on the remote node, and providing you with a username and password.
 When you use the ssh client, whether ssh on Mac or a GUI like putty on Windows, you are connecting to that node.

+## Basic Unix Commands

+This is not an exhaustive set of commands.
+If you are not familiar with the unix command line, this will help you understand what the commands we are asking to use do throughout the day.

+Some of these commands have optional or required arguments.
+You can find out more about any command using the `man COMMAND`.

+* man - Access the manual page about a command.
+* pwd - present working directory.
+It gives you information about the current location on the file system.
+* cd - change your current directory.
+* ls - lists the files and directories in the current working directory
+* mkdir - create a directory
+* touch -
+* mv - can move a file into a directory, or rename a file/directory to a new name
+* rm - remove files and directories
+* cp - copies files and directories.
+* cat - concatenates and prints file to standard output

+There is a tutorial available at [Linuxcommand.org](http://linuxcommand.org/).

 ## Introduction to Version Control

 * [Background for Version Control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)